Skip to main content

 4. Parallelised chunking – OLake splits big tables into smaller chunks, slashing total faster processing and parallel execution.

-5. Change Data Capture – We capture WALs for Postgres, binlogs for MongoDB and oplogs for MySQL in near real-time to keep the lake fresh without reloads.
+5. Change Data Capture – We capture WALs for Postgres, binlogs for MySQL and oplogs for MongoDB in near real-time to keep the lake fresh without reloads.

 6. Schema evolution & datatype changes – Column adds, drops and type promotions are auto-detected and written per Iceberg v2 spec, so pipelines never break.